 2. Make a Timeline

 A timeline puts your ancestor in historical perspective and points you to genealogical records.
 Begin the timeline with the woman’s birth and end with her death.
 Between, write everything you know about her, including her marriage date and children’s birth dates and places.
 Add events, such as migrations and hospitalizations, as you uncover them.
 Include significant national occurrences, such as wars and epidemics, and local events you glean from county histories.
-Web sites such as OurTimelines.com and our Women’s History Timeline will help, too.
+It might also be worthwhile to note important governmental laws and acts passed during your ancestor’s lifetime (our Women’s Naturalization Timeline is one example).
+Websites such as OurTimelines.com and our Women’s History Timeline will help, too.

 3. Ask Around

 Women are often the “communicators” in families, so talk to your older female relatives and schedule a visit to talk about your family.
 Ask each woman about her mother’s maiden name, how she met her husband, what motherhood was like and favorite family recipes.